 This poster promoting an educational system update campaign called “Change the Change” is purely typographic, and designed to work at multiple distances—with the large “change” transforming to the teaser text as one gets closer.

-This photography collection, exhibition, video, and future fine press book represents both the beginning of my artistic explorations, and the ongoing exploration into the necessity, and contradiction, of self-imposed isolation to the “creative” professional.
+This photography collection, exhibition, video, and now fine press book represents both the beginning of my artistic explorations, and the ongoing exploration into the necessity, and contradiction, of self-imposed isolation to the “creative” professional.

 Evolving from digital photos to photogravures, the original exhibition photographs were taken from 2010 – 2012, from a variety of locations in the U.S. and Europe.
 However, the locations are less important than the subject, and its relation to its own isolation.